 7.3 Prevention of cross-contamination in production

 7.3.1.
 Contamination of a starting material or a product by another material or product must be avoided.
 This risk of accidental cross-contamination arises from the uncontrolled release of dust, gases, vapors, sprays or organisms from materials and products in process, from residues on equipment, and from operators' clothing.
 The significance of this risk varies with the type of contaminant and product being contaminated.
-Among the most hazardous contaminants are highly sensitizing materials, biological preparations containing living organisms, certain hormones, cytotoxics, and other highly active materials.
+Among the most hazardous contaminants are highly sensitizing materials, biological preparations containing living organisms, certain hormones, cytotoxic, and other highly active materials.
 Products in which contamination is likely to be most significant are those administered by injection, those given in large doses and/or over a long time.

 7.3.2.
-Cross-contamination should be avoided by appropriate technical or organisational measures, for example:
+Cross-contamination should be avoided by appropriate technical or organizational measures, for example:

 Production in segregated areas (required for products such as penicillin, live vaccines, live bacterial preparations and some other biologicals), or by campaign (separation in time) followed by appropriate cleaning;